Ph.D. Candidate, University of California San Diego, Communication 2013 – Present

 2017-18 Advisory Board Member, The Triton, University of California San Diego Online Student Newspaper.

-2015 Graduate Student Representative, Department of Communication Faculty Search Committee, University of California San Diego.
+2015 Graduate Student Representative, Dept. of Communication Faculty Search Committee, University of California San Diego.

 2015 Graduate Student Representative, Comm Playground, Department of Communication, University of California San Diego.